 WooCommerce has become over the past few years an increasingly complex system for those who want to create an online store having as a basic platform the flexible CMS, WordPress.
 An open-souce module of WordPress focused on optimization (SEO), low resource consumption for hosting servers and very easy to manage by the owners.

 WooCommerce allows many modules and themes (WooCommerce Themes), developed by both the users and platform developers, automatically.
 Those who own WordPress and the spam security and protection module, Jetpack.

-In the latest versions of WooCommerce, the Jetpack plugin is "pushed" to advance more and more to WooCommerce, which recommends it for comprehensive protection and complex user reports in the online store.
-Of course, we might think it's a simple way for Automatic to receive reports the utlerior uses for commercial purposes.
-Eventually, WordPress, WooCommerce and Jetpack can be used without problems in free versions, without the need for the developer to buy extensions and paid by Automatic.
+In the latest versions of WooCommerce, the Jetpack plugin is "pushed" forward by WooCommerce, which recommends it for protection and complex user reports in the online store.
+Of course, we might think that it is a simple way for Automatic to receive reports that users can use for commercial purposes.
+After all, WordPress, WooCommerce and Jetpack can be used without problems in the free versions, without the need for the developer to buy extensions and services paid for by Automatic.